BarnesFoundation/Barnes-Focus/README.md

 Adding to translations can be done via one time job (OTJ).
 Preferably `rake` task.
 You can refer to file: `/lib/tasks/data.rake` on how translations are added.

 ### What if I am setting up Barnes App in new ENV?
-In this case, we just have to run above 7 rake tasks
+In this case, we just have to run above rake task `bundle exec rake data:add_translations`

 # To Start Server in background
 `foreman start -f Procfile.dev -p 3000`